alek-tech/ZoomToVimeo/README.md

  - Upload Recordings to specific folder or folders.

-The original template was taken from https://github.com/ricardorodrigues-ca/zoom-recording-downloader I modified it substantially for the specific needs of a European Univerity and since i had no serious repositories yet, i decided to upload the program.
+The original template was taken from https://github.com/ricardorodrigues-ca/zoom-recording-downloader I modified it substantially for the specific needs of a European University and since i had no serious repositories yet, i decided to upload the program.
 Hope it can make your life easier :)

 --------------------------------------------------------------------------------------